bio-guoda/preston/architecture.md

 where ```4e540f45-d7a1-40d6-a2b8-f623f1c1d566``` uniquely identifies a specific crawl activity.
 This statement can be found on line 11 in provenance log identified by [hash://sha256/b83cf099449dae3f633af618b19d05013953e7a1d7d97bc5ac01afd7bd9abe5d](https://deeplinker.bio/b83cf099449dae3f633af618b19d05013953e7a1d7d97bc5ac01afd7bd9abe5d) .

 For more information about hexastores, please see reference [Weiss et al. 2008](#weiss2008) .
+Also see a related issue [```trying to understand the simplified hexastore #52```](https://github.com/bio-guoda/preston/issues/52) for an exchange on this simplified hexastore.

 ## summary